 Harvesting methods for seed material from species-rich grassland – a long-term comparison

-Species-rich grassland in the form of extensive pastures and meadows represents important biodiversity hotspots in our cultural landscape, but unfortunately many areas have already been lost as part of the intensification of agriculture.
-The seed material from the few remaining extensive meadows is a valuable resource that can be harvested and transferred to other, suitable locations in order to establish certain target species there or to generally increase biodiversity.
+Species-rich grassland in the form of extensive pastures and meadows represents important biodiversity hotspots in our cultural landscape; unfortunately, many areas have already been lost due to the intensification of agriculture.
+The seed material from the few remaining extensive meadows is a valuable resource that can be harvested and transferred to other suitable locations to establish specific target species or to generally increase biodiversity.

 Species-rich grassland in the form of extensive pastures and meadows represents important biodiversity hotspots in our cultural landscape